rush17m/Hasura/README.md

 # Hasura
-Made as part of the testing process for Hasura
+Made as part of the testing process for Hasura.
+Both codes have been written in python3.

 Multiples (Qustion 1)
 1. Run the code by executing `python3 multiples.py`